billkable/tap-troubleshooting/tap-dev-lessons.md

 ```

 Watch for the config writer to update the runtime configuration,
-as well as generation of CNR revision 00003.
+as well as generation of CNR Revision 00003.

-revision 00002 should terminate after a minute or two,
+Revision 00002 should terminate after a minute or two,
 and there should be no (or minimal) errors during the load test.

 Also review the latest push to the